microsoft/fluentui/rfcs/convergence/exposing-popper-options.md

 - Fixes to positioned elements through extra configuration can be used across the library
 - Configuring positioned elements is consistent across components and clear for users
 - If a better underlying library than `Popper.js` exists, we can replace it by implementing the `PositioniningProps` interface
-- Technically a new `placement`prop is a breaking API change, but can be done in a non-breaking way
+- Technically a new `positioning`prop is a breaking API change, but can be done in a non-breaking way

 #### Cons